kanidm/kanidm/examples/proxmox.md

 As of December 2024, the OIDC implementation in Proxmox supports only authentication.
 Authorization has to be done manually.
-Mapping user to specific groups won't work yet (steps 2,3,4).
+Mapping users to specific groups won't work yet (steps 2,3,4).

 A patch for this feature exists, but it hasn't been tested extensively:
 <https://lore.proxmox.com/pve-devel/20240901165512.687801-1-thomas@atskinner.net/>